bigsign/polymarket-copy-trading/README.md

 PRs welcome.
 If you fix the typo in `botExcutedTime`, I'll merge it.
 Also looking for improvements to error handling and maybe WebSocket support instead of polling.

-## Contact

-Hit me up on Telegram [@lemnlabs](https://t.me/lemnlabs) if you have questions or want to discuss improvements.

 ## Disclaimer